drmohammadi/arcmarkets/README.md

 - **FPMM**: Constant-product market maker.
 Reserves obey x·y = k (Gnosis-style, buy by collateral-in, sell by collateral-out, ceilDiv rounding favors the pool).
 Fee accrues to LPs as extra outcome tokens.
 - **MarketFactory**: Owns ConditionalTokens, prepares conditions, deploys FPMMs, stores metadata, enforces time-gated + resolver-gated resolution.

-## Security

-See `SECURITY.md` for the full model.
-Highlights:

-- **Supply-chain:** 7-day minimum release age on all deps, enforced as a **documented process control, not mechanically** — `min-release-age` is a pnpm setting and npm ignores it.
-Publish dates are checked against the registry before pinning; see `DEPENDENCIES.md`.
-  `.npmrc` *does* mechanically enforce `ignore-scripts=true` (no lifecycle scripts run) and `save-exact=true`.
-- **Sanitization:** All contract-returned strings (questions, categories) are sanitized before render.
-- **Slippage:** Buy/sell have minSharesOut/maxSharesIn protection.
-- **Mainnet guard:** Mainnet deployment requires three env vars + manual confirmation to prevent accidental prod pushes.
-- **No admin keys in production:** The factory owner can create/resolve markets but cannot rug liquidity or steal funds.

 ## Repo Structure